 4. Low-Density Polyethylene (LDPE):

-LDPE is a thermoplastic that can change physical states when heated or cooled.
-It is commonly used in bread wrapping, shopping bags, and packaging foam.
+LDPE is commonly used in bread wrapping, shopping bags, and packaging foam.
 Unfortunately, most LDPE products don't end up being recycled due to the lack of infrastructure in municipal recycling facilities.
 As a result, LDPE contributes significantly to terrestrial and marine plastic waste.

 5. Polypropylene (PP):